Vega Expedition: Expedition

-Vega left Karlskrona on June 22, 1878, made a stop in Tromsø from July 17 until July 21.
+Vega left Karlskrona on 22 June 1878, making a stop in Tromsø from 17 until 21 July.
 In Tromsø, Vega was joined by the cargo ship Lena, commanded by Edvard Holm Johanssen.
-The ships reached Cape Chelyuskin, the northernmost tip of the Eurasian continent, on August 19, 1878.
-Lena navigated up the Lena river towards Yakutsk on August 27, with Vega continuing east along the coast, which had only a narrow ice-free strip a couple of miles wide.
+The ships reached Cape Chelyuskin, the northernmost tip of the Eurasian continent, on 19 August 1878.
+Lena navigated up the Lena river towards Yakutsk on 27 August, with Vega continuing east along the coast, which had only a narrow ice-free strip a couple of miles wide.